2021 Texas power crisis: Community response

 Local churches, community centers and other locations opened warming stations for affected individuals as well as asked for physical and monetary donations to help those affected.
 Several local mutual aid groups responded with supply delivery and distribution, particularly in the hard-hit Houston and Austin areas.
 Celebrities such as Beyoncé and Reese Witherspoon teamed up with companies to provide monetary relief, donated personally, and supplied donation links to their social media followers to raise relief and awareness.
 Through his "We're Texas" virtual benefit concert, Matthew McConaughey and his wife Camila Alves McConaughey raised over $7.7 million to continue support for those affected by the storm.

 Congresswoman Alexandria Ocasio-Cortez organized a fundraiser to provide food, water, and shelter to affected Texans, raising $2 million in its first day.
 She followed up with a trip to Houston to help alongside volunteers with recovery.
 She along with other Democrats toured the damage left behind by the storm as well as distribution centers and delivery sites.
 In the end, she raised $4.7 million.

+Investments and profits

+Several rich businessmen in Texas profited from the crisis, including Dallas Cowboys owner Jerry Jones.
+Comstock Resources Inc., a Texas-based natural gas company that Jones had previously made several investments in, making Jones a majority stockholder, profited significantly by raising prices over 70x the normal rates for natural gas while millions of Texas residents froze and suffered.

 Aftermath

-Power outages in Harris County, Texas's most populated counties and one of its most affected, returned to normal around February 22, 2021.
+Power outages in Harris County, Texas's most populated county and one of its most affected, returned to normal around February 22, 2021.
 Boil-water advisories lasted in some areas of Texas until February 27, 2021.

+Despite the reforms, Texas energy experts continue to discuss and debate whether the ERCOT power grid in Texas is fully prepared to handle another extreme winter event.